-Open Exhibitors Small/ Progressiv e Exhibitors G & S Davis J & P Hill R Slarke L Venables J & JA Woodfield J & L Anderson D Brown M & C Dunstone B & S Hodgson(Sm) C Ryan & G Sheldrick(Sm)
+Open Exhibitors Small/ Progressiv Small/ Progressive Exhibitors G & S Davis J & P Hill R Slarke L Venables J & L Anderson D Brown M & C Dunstone B & S Hodgson(Sm) C Ryan & G Sheldrick(Sm)

 Naming

 The naming of blooms by cultivar before judging in classes 1 to 5 is compulsory and is desirable in other classes.
 Under the standards, exhibits can be penalized for unnamed blooms.
 If the name is not known, label "unknown" or "name wanted".